minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 > }
 > ```
 >
 > will currently be inferred as `throws`.
 With the rule specified here, it will be inferred as `throws(CatError)`.
 This could break some code that depends on the precisely inferred type.
-Therefore, this closure inference rule will be delayed until Swift 6.
+To prevent this from becoming a source compatibility problem, we apply a rule similar to the one for `do...catch` statements to limit inference: this new closure inference rule only applies in Swift 5 code when there is at least one `try` within the closure body.
+This way, one can only infer a more specific thrown error type in a closure when one of the called functions has specified a thrown error type.
+>
+> Note that one can explicitly specify the thrown error type of a closure to disable this type inference, which has the nice effect of also providing a contextual type for throw statements:
+>
+> ```swift
+> { () throws(CatError) in
+>   if Int.random(in: 0..<24) < 20 {
+>     throw .asleep
+>   }
+> }
+> ```

 #### Associated type inference